Topics

 Photo: Comezora/Getty Images

-The Health Resources & Services Administration has sent a letter to Johnson & Johnson warning the company of the consequences if it proceeds with its planned 340B rebate proposal.
+The Health Resources and Services Administration has sent a letter to Johnson & Johnson warning the company of the consequences if it proceeds with its planned 340B rebate proposal.

 The Pharmaceutical Pricing Agreement (PPA) is a contract between a pharmaceutical manufacturer and the secretary of Health and Human Services requiring the drugmakers to provide discounts on certain drugs to eligible entities in the 340B Drug Pricing Program.
 The 340B program was created in 1992 to help safety-net providers access affordable drugs.